lolosaisa/lolosaisa/README.md

 - 👋 Hi, I’m @lolosaisa
-- 👨‍💻 a frontend Developer
+- 👨‍💻 a frontend Developer and student @ALX
+- I am really good at C lol.
-- 🌀 i use flutter dart, python and JavaScript
+- 🌀 i use flutter dart, python and C
+- Looking forwad to perfecting my js, c# and python
 - 👀 I’m interested in android development

 - 💞️ I’m looking to collaborate on software engineering